-Note #13: Maximum Tax Items: For sales (deliveries) made on the Reservation of tangible personal property subject to the maximum tax provisions, the tribal sales and use tax rate is 5% in each county (since the state sales and use tax on maximum tax items is 5% and maximum tax items are exempt from all local sales and use taxes), but the tax may not exceed the maximum tax set forth in Code Section 12-36-2110.
+Note #2: Maximum Tax Items: For sales (deliveries) made on the Reservation of tangible personal property subject to the maximum tax provisions, the tribal sales and use tax rate is 5% in each county (since the state sales and use tax on maximum tax items is 5% and maximum tax items are exempt from all local sales and use taxes), but the tax may not exceed the maximum tax set forth in Code Section 12-36-2110.

-Casual Excise Tax Items: Counties imposing a local sales and use tax that do not exempt casual excise tax items will impose the local tax on sales and purchases of (a) trailers that can be pulled by vehicles other than truck tractors, (b) sales of pole trailers and (c) sales of boat motors not attached to a boat at the time of sale.
-Therefore, for sales (deliveries) of these trailers and boat motors made on the Reservation within each county, the tribal sales and use tax rate is 7% (since only the local option tax in Lancaster County exempts these casual excise items).
+Casual Excise Tax Items: Counties imposing a local sales and use tax that does not exempt casual excise tax items will impose the local tax on sales and purchases of boat motors not attached to a boat at the time of sale.

+Therefore, for sales (deliveries) of boat motors made on the Reservation within Lancaster and York Counties, the tribal sales and use tax rate is 7% (since only the local option tax in Lancaster County exempts casual excise tax items).

-"Grandfather Clause" Exemption for Certain Purchases By Construction Contractors: As a result of any increase in the tribal sales and use tax rate due to the imposition of a new local sales and use tax in either Lancaster county or York county, there is an exemption from the portion of the tribal sales and use tax represented by the new local sales and use tax for certain purchases by construction contractors.
-For more information about this partial exemption, see the discussion earlier in this chapter concerning "Grandfather Clause" Exemption for Certain Purchases By Construction Contractors and the Special Exemption Certificate.
+"Grandfather Clause" Exemption for Certain Purchases by Construction Contractors: As a result of any increase in the tribal sales and use tax rate due to the imposition of a new local sales and use tax in either Lancaster County or York County, there is an exemption from the portion of the tribal sales and use tax represented by the new local sales and use tax for certain purchases by construction contractors.
+For more information about this partial exemption, see the discussion earlier in this information letter concerning "Grandfather Clause" Exemption for Certain Purchases by Construction Contractors and the Special Exemption Certificate.